Shivam110898/Portfolio/README.md

-This is a portfolio of all the projects completed so far.
+Portfolio of some projects I've worked on.
 Shivam Panday